Infineon/micropython/docs/psoc6/installation.rst

 Cypress Programmer
 ^^^^^^^^^^^^^^^^^^

-Alternatively, you can use directly flash the firmware binary file with the `Cypress Programmer
+Alternatively, you can directly flash the firmware binary file with the `Cypress Programmer
 <https://softwaretools.infineon.com/tools/com.ifx.tb.tool.cypressprogrammer>`_
-It allows to program the PSoC6™ microcontrollers family in a few clicks from your Windows, Linux or Mac OS machine.
+It allows you to program the PSoC6™ microcontroller family in a few clicks from your Windows, Linux or Mac OS machine.
 Follow the instructions on the provided link to download and install the tool.

 After that, select the downloaded MicroPython firmware *.hex* file to be deployed on the PSoC6™.
 Then, in the upper menu, select the connected *Probe/Kit*, click on *Connect*, and finally click on *Program*.
-The log section will show the progress and inform when the firmware deployment on the controller is completed.
+The log section will show the progress and inform us when the firmware deployment on the controller is completed.

 .. image:: img/cy-programmer.jpg
     :alt: Cypress Programmer GUI
     :width: 520px

-For a detailed description on how to use the Cypress Programmer tool, please consult the `Cypress Programmer User Guide
+For a detailed description of how to use the Cypress Programmer tool, please consult the `Cypress Programmer User Guide
 <https://www.infineon.com/dgdl/Infineon-Infineon_Programmer_4.0_GUI_User_Guide-Software-v01_00-EN.pdf?fileId=8ac78c8c7e7124d1017ed9abca6e365c>`_.